michal-kus/mws-esp/README.md

 # mws-esp

-Code for mobile weather station based on ESP32 module using GSM for communication.
+Code for mobile weather station based on ESP32 microcontroller using GSM for communication.